Ambulance & Emergency Medicine Coding

 Ambulance coding is vastly different from the medical specialties that utilize evaluation and management codes to identify a provider’s services.

-The Coding Network’s Ambulance Coding Division provides state-of the art coding for ambulance and EMS services through its staff of Certified Ambulance Coder® (CAC) specialists.
-Our ambulance coders are experts and certified by the National Academy of Ambulance Coding to assure that your claims are accurate and compliant with the Federal and state rules and regulations.
+The Coding Network’s Ambulance Coding Division provides state-of the art coding for ambulance and EMS services through its pool of Certified Ambulance Coder® (CAC) specialists.
+TCN ambulance coders are experts and certified by the National Academy of Ambulance Coding to assure that your claims are accurate and compliant with the Federal and state rules and regulations.
 Claim accuracy will optimize revenues and reduce your billing costs by minimizing claim denials.

 TCN’s Ambulance Coding Background: